Master of Clinical Science

 - facilitate the candidate's ability to translate research into improved clinical outcomes.

-Domestic students can choose to undertake the degree by either 100% research or, by mixed research and coursework; international students will normally proceed to the degree by mixed research and coursework.
+Students can choose to undertake the degree by either 100% research or, by mixed research and coursework.

 As you progress through the degree, you will complete a number of key milestones which will assist both yourself and the University to assess your progress and ensure that you are on track to complete in a timely manner.